KEY CHALLENGES

 PROJECTS

-Dental Clinic - Our partners are establishing the first-ever dental clinic in the remote village of Faya-Largeau, Chad to share the hope of Christ and improve the dental health of future generations.
+Dental Clinic - The first-ever dental clinic in the remote village of Faya-Largeau, Chad has been established to share the hope of Christ and improve the dental health of future generations.

 Gospel Context